Key Considerations in Defining Balance Between Synchronous and Asynchronous Delivery Options

 If you choose to engage with synchronous teaching methods, please consider:

-- Reserving synchronous teaching for spaces and places that it makes the most sense, not simply replicating an entire face-to-face course.
+• Reserving synchronous teaching for spaces and places that it makes the most sense.

-- Recording your live synchronous sessions to share with learners so that those who cannot be there can still access the content.
+• Consider recording your live synchronous sessions to share with learners so that those who cannot be there can still access the content.
 The synchronous session then becomes a piece of asynchronous content for the course that students can review and revisit as often as they want.
-If you choose to record your synchronous sessions to post for those who are unable to attend, please remind learners that they are being recorded when you do so and understand that any recordings which contain students cannot be reused for future courses and must be deleted after the term finishes.

 How Should I Use Asynchronous Material?